 Natural or Engineered: Choosing the Right Stone

-For a kitchen or bathroom refit, choosing stone surfaces over wood or laminate is just the initial decision.
+For a kitchen or bathroom refit, choosing the right stone surface over wood or laminate is just the initial decision.
 Once you’ve decided that a stone worktop is for you, it’s time to narrow down which stone best suits your needs.
-Granite, quartz, marble, limestone, or even dekton are popular materials that can all transform a kitchen or bathroom.
+Granite, quartz, marble, limestone, or even Dekton are popular materials that can transform a kitchen or bathroom.

-What better place, then, to start narrowing down your choices than looking at natural and engineered stones?
+What better place, then, to start choosing the right stone than by looking at natural and engineered options?
 Both have their benefits and attractions.
 However, in many ways, the materials are very similar.
 So how do you identify which is best for your circumstance?
-Essentially it comes down to these two factors:
+Essentially, it comes down to these two factors:

 The Look